 Retention is already top-notch due to the custom molding, but you can also adjust the retention via a single screw to increase it as much as possible.
 The Bravo Concealment mag pouch is positioned just away from the body which makes retrieving the magazine quick and easy.
 The downside is it’s a little bulky, however, it is still concealable.
 It’s also comfortable and doesn’t rub or poke.

 The HSGI Taco pouches are classic tactical magazine pouches that are inherently adjustable and fit a wide variety of magazines.
-I have the Polymer Taco with the HSGI Clip.
+I have the HSGI Polymer Taco with the brand’s own HSGI Clip.
 These are designed to attach to either your standard belt or to MOLLE gear.
-The Polymer Taco fits every mag I tossed at it, this includes Glock mags, CZ mags, single stack 9mm magazines, and the classic 1911 magazine.
+The Polymer Taco fits every mag I tossed at it, this includes Glock mags, CZ mags, single-stack 9mm magazines, and the classic 1911 magazine.
 The HSGI Taco magazine pouch adjusts via a bungee cord.
 The mesh of bungee cord and polymer keeps retention high and does not allow the magazine to move a hair.

 The tops are flared for easy insertion and the magazines come out in a flash.
 It’s actually very low profile and the pouch is superbly small.
-The HSGI Polymer Taco is comfortable to carry but it does keep the magazine tighter to your body.
+HSGI’s polymer pistol magazine holder is comfortable to carry but it does keep the magazine tighter to your body.
 This causes it to rub and irritate slightly.
 It will also move on any belt below 2 inches.
 This isn’t a big deal for me and my normal belt, but women typically wear thinner belts and this may be an issue.

 Fast Mag Belt Mag Pouch